At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 The first law of motion can (in retrospect) be considered a simple corollary of the second law, and need not be discussed here.

-The following is another (essentially equivalent) way of expressing Newton’s third law:
+The following is another (essentially equivalent) way of expressing the third law:

 This is consistent with conservation of momentum because force is momentum per unit time.